ddev/ddev/docs/users/cli-usage.md

 ## ddev Command Auto-Completion

 Bash auto-completion is available for ddev.
-Bash auto-completion is included in the homebrew install on macOS.
+Bash auto-completion is included in the homebrew install on macOS and Linux.
 For other platforms, download the [latest ddev release](https://github.com/drud/ddev/releases) tarball and locate `ddev_bash_completion.sh` inside it.
 This can be installed wherever your bash_completions.d is.
 For example, `cp ddev_bash_completion.sh /etc/bash_completion.d/ddev`.

 <a name="opt-in-usage-information"></a>
 ## Opt-In Usage Information